 API limits are only for API users doing automated trading.
-Manual traders are less likely to face this issue; but if they do, then they need to report it to support.
+Manual traders are less likely to face this issue unless they are sending a lot of orders in bulk; but if they do, then they need to report it to support.

 There are two main reasons for putting in rate limits: